Meeting FAQ

 You can read more about our four step meeting agenda here.

-There is no pressure to make introductions or referrals, but we do encourage you to leave with at least one person to follow up with.
+Our meetings are always relaxed and friendly and there is no pressure to make introductions or referrals, but we do encourage you to leave with at least one person to follow up with to get the most out of your networking time.

 Yes.
 Everybody is asked to introduce themselves and tell us in one minute how they help their customers.
 The clearer you are in this part of the meeting the more likely you are to get other attendees wanting to set up a 121 with you and get to know you better.
 Don’t be nervous about it.
 Our meetings are very friendly.
 Just tell us how you help people and that is enough.
 If you need to write it down and read it out then that is ok too.

-We give each attendee 60 seconds to do their pitch.
+We give each attendee 60 seconds to introduce themselves.
 We don’t have clocks or alarms to put you off, but we do ask that you help us to keep it fair by staying roughly within your one minute.

 A one minute pitch is where you introduce yourself to the room.
 Tell us your name, business and how you help your customers.
 If you want you could also give us a testimonial of someone you’ve helped, share a useful statistic or anything else you want to cover.